 HNT halving happens every two years from the genesis block, on the following schedule.

-In the below issuance schedule, year 1 starts on August 1, 2020.
-Therefore the first halving will happen on day one of year three, which is August 1, 2021.
+In the below issuance schedule, year 1 starts on August 1, 2019.
+Therefore the first halving will happen on approximately day one of the beginning of year three, which is August 1, 2021.

 |Year||HNT at start of year||Total HNT Minted|

 While the above schedule states approximately

 HNT will be produced, year one of the blockchain only produced around